 This site has all of the resources that I have created so that any student can have an awesome Innovative Arts experience, regardless of school budgets.
 The resources are free and always will be for this reason: everyone deserves the chance to explore their creativity.
 Even the smallest paywall will exclude countless teachers and students who need this the most.

-I am the luckiest teacher from any generation
+I am the luckiest teacher anywhere

 A staggering amount of extremely talented teachers have recently walked away from teaching after grappling with the various issues that come with the job.
 Years ago, I was almost that teacher.
 To be an Innovative Arts teacher now frankly took a lot of luck.